Formerly an ancient Roman city, Cimiez is now the home to several extraordinary sites and museums.

-After the Matisse Museum, if you still have the energy for the Chagall Museum, take Bus #15 or #20 toward Nice for 6 stops, or better yet, take the scenic tree-lined 15-minute downhill walk.
-To get back to town take any of these buses back down; the Bus #20 comes the most frequently at every 10 minutes during the week and every 20 on Sundays (when the #15 doesn’t run).
-Due to the one-way streets, the bus takes a slightly different route on the way down, so if you want to get off the closest to Vieux Nice, get off at Place Wilson, which you can recognize by the small park on your right.
+After the Matisse Museum, if you still have the energy for the Chagall Museum, take Bus #5 back toward Nice for 6 stops, or better yet just walk: it is a charming 15-minute scenic tree-lined stroll, and all downhill.
+Due to the one-way streets, the Bus #5 takes a slightly different route on the way down, so if you want to get off the closest to Vieux Nice, get off at Place Wilson, which you can recognize by the small park on your right.

 Other Transportation Options…